Understanding Your Measurements

 So why is it important to get a reading for parts of your body rather than your body as a whole?

-Segmental analysis allows you to identify which area of your body requires the most attention and helps you to better reshape your exercise or body balance.
-You may find that your overall muscle mass could be improved by adding more muscle to your legs, or you might find that your body fat levels are higher in your torso, meaning it’s time to make some changes on the plate.
+Segmental analysis allows you to identify which area of your body requires the most attention and with that information can help you tailor your health and fitness routines to create better body balance & symmetry.
+For example, you may find that your overall muscle mass could be improved by adding more muscle to your legs, or you might find that your body fat levels are higher in your torso, meaning it’s time to make some changes on the plate or change up your exercise routine.

 How do you complete Segmental Analysis?

 So how is this measured?
-Tanita’s segmental body composition monitors are designed to accurately measure and present you with all of your stats and info.
+Tanita’s segmental body composition monitors conduct a segmental analysis every time you step on and are designed to accurately measure and present you with all of your stats and info.
 With more electrodes than a standard body composition monitor, they’re able to offer measurements with even higher accuracy for each of the 5 body areas.

 Who Is Segmental Analysis For?